M2neko/Due_Tonight/README.md

 ## Movement/Physics

 **Describe the basics of movement and physics in your game.
 Is it the standard physics model?
 What did you change or modify?
 Did you make your movement scripts that do not use the physics system?**
+* As a fighting game, characters in the game must have basic movements for left, right, jump and squat down to avoid attack.
+The command pattern exersice in exercise 1 help us to separate movemebt for each button.
+There are two scripts, PlayerController and Player2Controller use to control the different characters in left and right.
+Each character has different skills, so each of them has script to manage the physics and motion.
+In order to improve the diversity of the player experience, the motion direction, force, duration time and some other factors are all various.
+For example the Rushbike skill for Butner, basically is adding certain force to the rigidbody and transform its position during the process.
+[Scipt RushBike.cs](https://github.com/M2neko/ECS_189L_Final_Project/blob/f56a53ae7db1aa7fc21f237ca9a6ae091fc1b7d7/Overcodeeeeeeee/Assets/Script/Butner_Motions/RushBike.cs#L1-L55)

 * We use the build in add velocity to move the character left and right.
 And we use add force to make the player jump although that looks weird, it works fine!
 And shooting prefab, I chose to move the transform position of the prefab to move more smoothly.
 That's mostly standard physics model i believe, but I think the most interesting part is that we simulated the thunder motion by fliping the x axis and y axis 2 times per frame which would make thunder look real.

-* In the game damage logic, we use the collision as the way to check whether the charactor hit each other.
-This a good way to check, but it also make 'Zee' too much powerful, since checking will happen at the whole time that 'Zee' using the sword skills and we make the scale of the skill objects a little large, some times people cannot tell whether they were hit.
-Since we need to check the collision, we also add mass on each charactor so, we need to add a floor at the botton of the background to prevent the charactor from falling down.
+* In the system of game damage, we use the collision as the way to check whether the charactor hit each other successfully.
+This an efficient way for the checking of damage, but it also make the character 'Zee' too powerful [Script of Zee](https://github.com/M2neko/ECS_189L_Final_Project/blob/f56a53ae7db1aa7fc21f237ca9a6ae091fc1b7d7/Overcodeeeeeeee/Assets/Script/Zee_Motions/PerformSword.cs#L1-L67), since checking will happen at the whole time that 'Zee' using the sword skills and we make the scale of the skill objects a little large, some times people cannot tell whether they were hit.
+Since we need to check the collision, we also add mass on each charactor.
+And we need to add a floor at the botton of the background to prevent the charactor from falling down.

  [Contributers: Jason Zhou, Bingwei Wang]